All Episodes

 They're afraid you're going to think, wow, even the libs think Obama's a Muslim.

-Wow, even the libs think Obama loves bin Laden.
+Wow, even the Libs think Obama loves bin Laden.

-That's what they're deathly afraid of, because they don't know, they don't have any confidence at all that you have any brains.
+That's what they're deathly afraid of because they don't know, they don't have any confidence at all that you have any brains.

-Um a couple of pretty good answers here.
+President's press conference today, a couple of pretty good answers here.

-Uh first one, a reporter asked the president why he isn't telling individuals how to conserve energy.
+First one, a reporter asked the president why he isn't telling individuals how to conserve energy.

-This is uh is all about audio soundbite 15.
+This is all about audio soundbite 15.

-The question came from uh Mark Smith at the AP Radio says, why have you not, sir, called on Americans to drive less and turn down the thermostat?
+The question came from Mark Smith at the AP Radio says, why have you not, sir, called on Americans to drive less and turn down the thermostat?

-The consumer's plenty right, Mark.
+The consumer's plenty bright, Mark.

 The marketplace works.

-People can figure out where they need to drive more or less, they can balance their own checkbooks.
+People can figure out where they need to drive more or less.

-People ought to conserve and be wise about how they use gasoline and energy.
+I think people ought to conserve and be wise about how they use gasoline and energy.

 Absolutely.

-But my point to you, Mark, is that you know it's a little presumptuous on my part to dictate to consumers how they live their lives.
+But my point to you, Mark, is that, you know, it's a little presumptuous on my part to dictate to consumers how they live their lives.

 American people are plenty capable and plenty smart people, and they'll make adjustments to their own pocketbooks.